google/WebFundamentals/src/content/en/updates/2019/07/chrome-75-media-updates.md

       // TODO: Maybe choose the lowest resolution and framerate available.
     }

-Note that the Decoding Info API for encrypted media requires HTTPS.
+Note that Decoding Info for encrypted media requires HTTPS.

 Moreover, be aware that it may trigger a user prompt on Android and Chrome OS in the same way as `requestMediaKeySystemAccess()`.
 It won’t show more prompts than